rubyaustralia/rubyconfau-2014-cfp/keith-and-marios-guide-to-continuous-deployment/README.md

 # Keith and Mario's Guide to Continuous Deployment

-Mario and I together performed a talk at the 2013 Ruby Australia Conference entitled "Keith and Mario's Guide to Fast Websites" ([slides](https://speakerdeck.com/keithpitt/keith-and-marios-guide-to-fast-websites), [video](http://vimeo.com/61342267)).
-The talk was a lot of fun and we had a great response from the audience.
-We would love to come back again next year to perform another talk.

-## A bit about the talk we'd like to perform

 Recently it has become common practise for development teams to deploy their code several times a day, as well as encouraging new developers to deploy on their first day at work.

 In our talk Mario and I will discuss how we use continous deployment to push these practises to the extreme.
 Automatically deploying the master branch on new changes is an awesome way to improve your development process.

+Automatically deploying master will fundamentally change how you work.
+Gone are the days of the epic pull requests.
+You'll quickly find yourself writing smaller more managable chunks of code, that overall have a great impact on the quality of the software you produce.

-By the end of the talk you'll know how to change the GitHub merge pull request button into a deploy button.
+By the end of the talk you'll know how to change the GitHub merge pull request button into a deploy button - and have the confidence to do so.

 Some things we'll go over in the talk: